varunagarwal315/invideo-solution/README.md

 - Vue.Js has been used with classes and decorators
 - `vue-router` has been used to load the canvas page onto `index.html`
 - Primary code has not been split into reusable components
-- Images from Piscum are 800kb and massive resolution so it takes some time to load
+- Images from Piscum are 800kb and much larger resolution so it takes some time to load and might cause lag
 - Kona has been used for canvas manipulation
 - Images are resized to best fit the canvas depending on the aspect ratios
 - User has to select the image and drag-drop on the canvas